-II.B.2.h) supervise all fellows in the ir development of clinical, educational -- ----------- ------------------------------ --- research, advocacy, and administrative skills.
-(Core) II.B.3.
+II.B.3.
 Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Emergency Medicine, the American Board of Pediatrics, or the American Board of Preventive Medicine, or the American Osteopathic Board of Emergency Medicine, or possess qualifications judged acceptable to the Review Committee.
-(Core) II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
-(Core)
+II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Psychiatry and Neurology or the American Board of Physical Medicine and Rehabilitation or possess qualifications judged acceptable to the Review Committee.
+(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty.]